Events

 1. Encourage attendees to invite others in their network

-Using registered alumni to influence other peers in their network to sign-up has proven to be highly effective.
-There’s a greater chance of more alumni signing-up upon receiving invites from their classmates/friends.
+Using registered alumni to influence other peers in their network to sign up has proven to be highly effective.
+There’s a greater chance of more alumni signing up upon receiving invites from their classmates/friends.
 However, a key factor here is to ensure that the registration and event-sharing process is easy.

 2. Invite faculty & staff to your event

 Leveraging faculty and staff to influence high alumni turnout at reunions has proven to be an effective technique.
-Sending out personalized invites to your entire faculty and staff is a practice you might want to follow as this resonates really well with alumni who have been looking forward to reconnecting with their former teachers.
+Sending out personalized invites to your entire faculty and staff is a practice you might want to follow as this resonates well with alumni who have been looking forward to reconnecting with their former teachers.

 3. Create a dedicated event page and reach out for registrations early